-Below are several stories dealing with the poor and the homeless written some time ago by a former Ladle director Allen Randall.
+The stories in this section were written some years ago by a former Ladle director Allen Randall.
 When referring to actual poor/homeless persons, he changed their names to protect their privacy.
+Stories such as these help us to better understand what it is like to be poor and homeless.
 For more recent stories visit the Ladle Blog.

 One day, back in the late 70’s, Alice simply showed up one Sunday and from that day on began attending First Presbyterian Church regularly.
 She kept mostly to herself and would leave right after the benediction.
 Before long, Alice began frequenting the reception area outside the church office on weekdays and chatting with the secretary, delivery people and anyone else who happened by.
 Over time, Alice's weekday visits became more frequent and were lasting longer.
 Eventually, she was spending most of every day on the couch in the reception area and, like some modern-day Bartleby, no one seemed willing or capable of dislodging her.
 At some point the church administrator let her know she would no longer be allowed to spend her days in the church.
 It seems Alice took great offence at this new policy and so, like a jilted parishioner, found a new church to go to—a Lutheran church.